-This White Cheddar Cauliflower Gratin takes plain and boring cauliflower to a new level of amazing deliciousness!
+White Cheddar Cauliflower Gratin takes plain and boring cauliflower to a new level of amazing deliciousness!
+It’s rich and creamy and has an irresistible cheesy flavor.
 It will be one of the first things to go this Thanksgiving, trust me!

 Here cauliflower is covered with a rich and creamy cheddar cheese sauce, sprinkled with crispy Panko bread crumbs, then it’s baked to perfection and crowned with salty crispy bacon and some fresh parsley for color.